solomon-b/blog.cofree.coffee/markdown/2022-02-14-how-to-design-a-chat-bot.md

 out as much as possible until we arrive at a precise, elegant abstraction.

-A chat bot is some persistant application that reads and produces messages over a messaging protocol.
+A chat bot is some persistent application that reads and produces messages over a messaging protocol.
 Bots can optionally hold internal state which they update via incoming messages and which they use to produce outgoing messages.